colyseus/docs/docs/state/fossil-delta.md

 ### Initial state / Listening to incoming AND existing data in the state

 The callbacks will be triggered for each incoming **change** in the state after the moment of registration.
-To listen also for existing data on the state, make sure to pass `true` on the `immediate` argument.
+To listen also for existing data on the state at the moment you register the callback, make sure to pass `true` on the `immediate` argument.

 ```typescript fct_label="JavaScript"
 room.listen("players/:id", (change) => {